-From the colonial and pre-Columbian grandeur of Cusco, with all the comforts it offers to travellers from all over the world, we explore the land of the Incas.
-The Sacred Valley of the Incas was the fertile heart of the Inca Empire and its people still farm amid the ruins of their ancestors’ culture and trade in their colourful markets.
-We then travel to Machupicchu as Inca pilgrims once did: on foot along the world famous Inca Trail, a spectacular trek through the biodiverse Machupicchu Historical Sanctuary, with its fascinating archaeological remnants of the Inca culture.
+From the colonial and pre-Columbian grandeur of Cusco, with all the comforts it offers to travelers from all over the world, we explore the land of the Incas.
+The Sacred Valley of the Incas was the fertile heart of the Inca Empire and its people still farm amid the ruins of their ancestral culture and trade in their colorful markets.
+We then travel to Machupicchu as Inca pilgrims once did: on foot along the world famous Inca Trail, a spectacular trek through the biologically diverse Machu Picchu Historical Sanctuary, with its fascinating archaeological remnants of Inca culture.

 The city of Cusco on foot (half day)

 We begin our tour with a visit to the cathedral, followed by Qoricancha, the Inca Temple of the Sun, which boasts the finest remaining examples of Inca stonemasonry.
-We will also walk through streets lined with Inca walls on our way to the San Blas neighbourhood, famous today, as it was in Inca times, for its skilled craftsmen.
+We will also walk through streets lined with Inca walls on our way to the San Blas neighborhood, famous today, as it was in Inca times, for its skilled craftspeople.

-We will explore this ancient Inca sanctuary with its immense monolithic walls, then visit the amphitheatre at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.
+We will explore the ancient Inca sanctuary of Saqsaywaman, with its immense monolithic walls, before visiting the amphitheater at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.

 Pisaq ruins stand high above the Sacred Valley of the Incas, and comprise an Intiwatana, a temple complex, residential areas and extensive agricultural terracing.

 Chinchero is a traditional village with an interesting early colonial church built on what was once an Inca temple.
-The colourful markets of the valley sell crafts, jewellery and textiles, as well as traditional produce which local people trade.
+The colorful markets of the valley sell crafts, jewelry and textiles, as well as traditional produce which local people trade.

-The salt mines at Maras consist of 3000 small pools.
-A number of salt water springs emerge from the hillside and are channelled along canals using the natural gradient.
+The saltpans at Maras are composed of 3000 small pools.
+A number of salt water springs emerge from the hillside and are channeled along canals using the natural gradient.
 This process is repeated every three days and the water evaporates leaving behind the salt which slowly solidifies.
 The salt is then packed into plastic sacks to be sold in the region's local markets and exported as far away as Japan.

 Ollantaytambo is the only surviving example of Inca urban planning.
 We will visit the agricultural areas around the village, the irrigation system, granaries and the fortress-temple built by Inca Pachacuteq.